GoodUpHQ/handbook/docs/employment.md

 reschedule your regular day off within 2 weeks in advance.
 When your regular day off is on a public holiday, rescheduling your day is not possible.

 ### ⏳ Overtime and compensation
 Overtime will not be compensated unless discussed otherwise.
 If overtime occurs outside office hours due to traveling abroad or to clients, for example giving a master class in the evening.
-These hours can be compensated within 2 weeks in agreement with your team manager and the office manager should also be informed (by e-mail).
+These hours can be compensated within 2 weeks in agreement with your team manager (by e-mail).

-:email: <mark>Email our [Office Manager](mailto:bregje@goodup.com "Mail Bregje")</mark>

 ### 🏠 Working remote
 We like to work together as a team and use our GoodUp office as a default, however it can